PhysicsRemotelab/documentation/rlab-proxy.md

 ```
 git clone git@github.com:PhysicsRemotelab/rlab-proxy.git
 ```
-After cloning, go to directory and install Node dependencies
+After cloning, go to directory and install Node dependencies.
+Dependencies to be installed are defined in package.json file.
 ```
 npm install
 ```